 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-These are the things you need to know to stay safe and trouble free in Romania.
+Here's what you need to know to stay safe and trouble-free in Romania.

 Credit card fraud is a serious problem here, and the safest option is to pay with cash where possible.
 When accessing publicly available internet cafes, sensitive personal information and account passwords may be compromised.

-Corruption is still a problem in Romania.
+Corruption can be a problem in Romania.
 However, corruption is illegal.
 Never bribe traffic officers or police – ever.
 Most patrol cars are equipped with recording devices and since 2008, people who have attempted to bribe officers have been prosecuted.
+According to Reuters, Transparency International ranks Romania as one of the EU’s most corrupt member states.
+Brussels has monitored Romania's justice system seince it became a member state in 2007

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.